Representations of loop groups as factorization module categories: Factorization categories and modules

 We will treat this problem in \cite{CFZ}.

 \sssec{} To construct $\ind_\CA(V)$, we need some notations.

 Let $X_\circ:=X\setminus x_0$ be the punctured curve and $\Ran_\circ^\untl$ be the unital Ran space for $X_\circ$.
 Consider the map

 Note that $\j$ induces a bijection between $k$-points, but is not an isomorphism.
-In fact, one can check \begin{itemize} \item $\Ran_\circ^\untl\times x_0$ is a Cartesian space over $\Ran_{x_0}^\untl$ (see \secref{sss Cart catprestk}); \item For any affine points $S\to \Ran_{x_0}^\untl$, the base-change of $\j$ is a finite disjoint union of locally closed immersions. \end{itemize}
+In fact, one can check \begin{itemize} \item $\Ran_\circ^\untl\times x_0$ is a Cartesian space over $\Ran_{x_0}^\untl$ (see \secref{sss Cart catprestk}); \item For any affine points $S\to \Ran_{x_0}^\untl$, the base-change of $\j$ is a finite coproduct of locally closed immersions. \end{itemize}

 Similarly, for any marked finite set $I=I^\circ \sqcup\{0\}$, we have a map

 given by $((\id)_{i\in I^\circ}, \j)$.
 To simplify the notations, we write it as

 Note that we have a functor